chadwireman4/Project-Code-Components/README.md

   </ul>

 <h1>How to run</h1>
-Open two terminals.
+Open two terminals. <br>
-cd into the backend and frontend directories
+cd into the backend and frontend directories <br>
-Then run in both directories:
+Then run in both directories: <br>

 npm install <br>